EmilKaczmarski/Gitwise/README.md

 # Application Overview:
-Simple application used for recruitement process that is written in rx swift and is showing users from 2 apis.
+This is a simple application written in Rx Swift for the recruitment process from 2021.
+It shows users from 2 APIs.

 # Screenshots:
 |  |  |